-On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the U.S.A.T.
+Louisville, and, another transport, U.S.A.T.
 President Calvin Coolidge.
-Sunday night, November 9th, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
+Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters hauling scrap metal to Japan.